Cover Design

 Obviously, the subtitle is doing a lot of heavy lifting here by providing contextual information.
 However, you shouldn’t discount the cues provided by the photo.
 A lone athlete standing on the summit of a mountain, against the backdrop of the massive blue sky.
 This picture is practically screaming the book’s central ideas in your face: overcoming challenges through dedication and discipline, and ultimately achieving freedom.
 Together with the title, you already have a pretty good idea of what you’re in for, and what the book is trying to make you feel.

-• Steps 1 and 2 comprise your research’s ‘reflection’ phase.
+Steps 1 and 2 are all about reflecting on your goals and gathering ideas.
 Before continuing, it is important to keep in mind the literary genre, the readers, and the essence of the story.
 All these elements should come together in your design.
 If your design represents your story but does not appeal to your readers, your book will not reach as many people.

 After surfing the Internet for a little inspiration, it’s time to put the ideas you’ve unearthed into action.
-You can use Pinterest to create a mood board from which to work!
-Pin colors, fonts, and images that you like.
+You can use Pinterest to create a mood board from which to work.
+Pin colours, fonts, and images that you like.
 When searching for images, you can look beyond the social networks we have already talked about.
 Some sites, for instance, offer copyright-free images such as PexelsUnsplash, Pixabay, and Pikwizard.
+You could even use an AI to generate cover art for you (more on that below).

 Of course, a book cover is more than just a picture.
 There are several elements that you need to balance for the best possible effect.
 Try to synergise the following aspects of the cover with each other: